Milfred08/Javascript-web-apiQuiz/README.md

 ### End quiz details
 #### If new user initial, the user will be able to enter their score.
-#### If user tries to enter score again with same inititials, alert will show with proper response.
+#### If user tries to enter score again with same initials, alert will show with proper response.
 #### If user takes quiz again and gets a better score, the system will allow it.
 #### If user takes quiz and does worse, the system will not log the lower score.